 Imperial Anthem of the Russian Empire

 God, Save the Tsar!
 (Russian: Боже, Царя храни!; transliteration: Bozhe, Tsarya khrani!) was the national anthem of the former Russian Empire.
-The song was chosen from a competition held in 1833 and was first performed on 18 December 1833.
+The song was chosen from a competition held in 1833 and was first performed on 6th December (O.S.
+23 November) 1833.
 The composer was violinist Alexei Lvov, and the lyrics were by the court poet Vasily Zhukovsky.
-It was the anthem until the Russian Revolution of 1917, after which Worker’s Marseillaise was adopted as the new national anthem until the overthrow of the Russian Provisional Government.

 After some initial creative difficulties, the melody that would serve as the anthem of the Russian Empire for the remainder of its existence came to Lvov in the course of a single night’s inspiration; he succeeded in creating a work of majesty and power that was suitable for the army, the church and the people – indeed, for the entire realm.
 None other than the great Alexander Pushkin himself reworked Zhukovsky’s verses to adapt them to Lvov’s new hymn.
 It was the first national anthem in Russian history to feature music and lyrics by Russian authors.